malikolivier/malikolivier.github.io/_posts/2016-11-18-military-terms-in-computer-science.markdown

 By the way, did you know that Japanese programmers usually uses *hoge* or *hogehoge* as a placeholder name?

+## DMZ

+A DMZ (De-Militarized Zone), apart from specifying a zone where no military action should be undergone (e.g. at the border of two countries at war), is a computing jargon which is used, as far as I know, in networking.

+In networking, the DMZ refers to the subnetwork that responds to request from the outside (public) but that also has access to private components.
+We could say it is the *middleman*.

+The most simple use case of a DMZ may be with a web application server fetching user data from a database.
+The web app server itself is in the DMZ and accessible by the public while the private database server containing sensitive data is not publicly accessible.

 ## Ping

 ```sh